 Since your student may not have a clear sense of their academic direction, it could be tempting to suggest a school that offers them the most options.
 In many cases, this would include larger campuses.
 For example, the University of Southern California, a private university in Los Angeles, had 21,000 undergraduate students enrolled during the 2021–2022 academic year and offers over 178 majors and 190 minors.
 By comparison, Soka University of America—a small private college in Aliso Viejo—has an undergraduate student body of around 400 students, an average class size of 12, and 26 areas of study within five liberal arts concentrations.

 A school with a lengthy list of majors won’t necessarily ensure your child’s academic success.
 Instead, focus on how a school’s size will impact your student’s ability to learn in that environment.
 Ask them to consider how they best learn in a classroom.
 Do they prefer a hands-off experience, like listening to a lecture and studying the material exclusively on their own?
 Or do they learn best by asking questions on the spot with consistent feedback?
 If it’s the latter, they should narrow down their search to schools that prioritize small classrooms and one-on-one interactions.

 You may worry about whether a college has built a reputation as a “party school,” but helping your student find the right campus where they feel socially comfortable is crucial.
 If your teen is indecisive about choosing a school, ask them what attributes they’d want from campus culture.
 For example, they might want to actively engage in on-campus events and organizations.
-This could mean joining a culturally affiliated club, volunteering, or pledging for a fraternity or sorority.
+This could mean joining a culturally affiliated club, volunteering, or pledging to a fraternity or sorority.
 For other students, school spirit may look less like participating in campus groups and more like cheering on a Division I sports team.
 Regardless of however many good qualities schools may have, some may not end up being a good fit.
 Unless you have financial aid tied to a specific school, remind your student that transferring to another institution is always an option, and they don’t have to feel pressured to stay somewhere they don’t enjoy.